halostatue/diff-lcs/Contributing.md

 $ bundle install
 ```

 to get the development dependencies.
-If you aleady have `hoe` installed, you
+If you already have `hoe` installed, you
 can accomplish the same thing with:

 ```sh